-- Undertake regular cutting sessions outside the breeding season using tractor mounted and handheld equipment - Refer to most recent management literature to ensure our removal methods are the most effective available.
+- Undertake regular cutting sessions outside the breeding season using tractor mounted and handheld equipment, collecting organic matter where there is rank grass present. - Refer to most recent management literature to ensure our removal methods are the most effective available.

-Action 2.4.5 New Zealand Pigmyweed and Parrot's Feather
+Action 2.4.5 New Zealand pigmyweed and Parrot's Feather

-New Zealand Pigmyweed (Crassula helmsii) and Parrot's Feather (Myriophyllum aquaticum) are invasive non-native species which are highly competitive and can quickly smother native species.
+New Zealand Pigmyweed (Crassula helmsii) and Parrot's Feather (Myriophyllum aquaticum) are invasive nonnative species which are highly competitive and can quickly smother native species.
 Control is necessary to maintain the extent of open water and lesser reedmace.
 New Zealand Pigmyweed regenerates rapidly after control measures and can be difficult to eradicate (Ewald, 2014).
 This has become especially concerning after a series of very mild winters has enabled these species not to die back as normal but to continue to thrive and develop biomass year on year.